tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 * It should be possible to copy nodes from memory to a file, and from a file to memory.

 **NOTE(igorm)**: what happens if we try to copy in-memory nodes that reference nodes on file?
+**LP**: It depends on where we are copying them to (The destination region).
+Before going through all the cases, I want to be clear on the distinction between copy (deep copy) and graft (create shallow reference).
+I also want to establish that I see node region dependencies as being transitive.  i.e. if A depends on B, and B depends on C, then A also inherits a dependency on C.

+The algorithm must proceed recursively from the source node.
+Each time a node that resides in a region that is part of the destination region's dependencies is encountered, a simple reference is enough.
+However if the node resiges in a foreign region (not in the dest region's dependencies) then a deep copy is needed, to copy the node to the destination region.

+In the shallow graft-by-reference case, no recursive descent is needed.
+When a deep copy occurs, each child node is visited and, depending on where it resides, it is either referenced or copied.

 * It should be possible to work with multiple files at the same time, and potentially create in-memory structures that reference nodes in multiple files.